 We often forget the world that lives beneath our feet.
 Though it’s not the lost city of Atlantis, it is still an important part of why we are able to live the way that we do each and every day.
+Underground utility surveys help us to know exactly what lies beneath our feet.

 When developers begin a project, knowing what is underground is of utmost importance.
 Being aware of buried infrastructure – such as pipes, cables, ducts, sewers, and drainage – ensures that projects can take place with reduced costs and maximized safety.

-What is an underground utility survey?
+What is an Underground Utility Survey?

 Without an underground utility survey, you run the risk of extra planning time, an increased risk of injury, and higher costs further down the line of the project.
 These types of surveys allow contractors to excavate confidently without fear of what they might run into.